 Potato starch – the secret ingredient

 In many situations, potato starch acts in a similar way to cornstarch.
 For example, when used for thickening a casserole.
 Bob’s Red Mill has more details.
-In this situation, however, where it is dusted on tofu and fried in hot oil, the outcome is very different.
+However, in this situation, where it is dusted on tofu and fried in hot oil, the outcome is very different.
 The process of frying the potato starch covered tofu results in an elastic gelatinous layer around the tofu, with a surface that is just a little crisp.

 Potato starch is not as widely available as cornstarch.
 Since potato starch is an ingredient in tempura and karaage (Japanese fried chicken), Japanese groceries will likely stock it.
 Look for katakuriko.
 Gourmet grocery stores are likely to stock brands like Bob’s Red Mill.
+Also available on Amazon.